 Kuwait is home to ruins from ancient civilizations.
 Failaka Island houses the barest remnants of Dilmun culture, which date back to the third century BCE.
 There are ongoing archaeological digs on the island; a few of the sites are Al-Khidir, Al-Quraniya, and Al-Qusur.
 These digs have revealed the foundations of various structures and some pottery.

 The most popular sport in Kuwait is football (U.S. soccer).
 The national team, “The Blue,” has had some success competing in the Asian League.
-They won the championship in 1980, were runners up in 1976, and the team took third place in 1984.
+They won the championship in 1980, were runner-ups in 1976, and took third place in 1984.
 The Kuwait Football Association was banned from international play by FIFA in October 2015.
 The suspension was reconfirmed in May 2017 and it is unclear when the ban will be lifted.

 Kuwait also has an active men’s basketball team.
 They won the Gulf Cup in 1981, 1983, and 1986.
-Kuwait has made 12 appearances at the Summer Olympics, and has won two bronze medals, one in 2000, and 2012.
+Kuwait has made 12 appearances at the Summer Olympics and has won two bronze medals, one in 2000 and one in 2012.
 Fehaid Al-Deehani won both of them in the shooting event men’s trap and men’s double trap.
 Recently, Kuwait has been sanctioned by the International Olympic Committee for government meddling in official proceedings.
 For the 2016 Olympic games Kuwait was not allowed to compete, but Kuwaiti athletes were able to participate by competing under the Olympic flag as Independent Olympic Athletes.
 Fehaid Al-Deehani won a gold medal in men’s double trap and Abdullah Al-Rashidi won a bronze medal in men’s skeet.

 Middle East Policy Council